The Technique of Lapping

 The Lapping Oil

 The fluid used in the lapping medium must be chosen carefully.
-If the fluid (e.g. oil) is too viscous, the film formed is very thick, and if the particles are too small, their tips protrude insufficiently from the film.
+Oil viscosity is critical to the efficiency of the process.
+If the fluid (e.g. oil) is too viscous, the film between the lapping plate and workpiece is very thick.
+Also, if the particles are too small, their tips protrude insufficiently from the film.
 If the film is too thin, it may rupture and allow metal-to-metal contact between the working plate and the workpiece.
+This can potentially cause unfixable damages on the workpiece surfaces.
 An excessively greasy medium is inefficient.
-Abraded material therefore must be removed from the lapping area immediately.
+Therefore, removing the abraded material from the lapping area needs to happen immediately.
 (This is comparable to the flow of swarf during machining.)

 Large lapping grains – thick medium film